baffo32/OpenBCI_NodeJS/README.md

 **_dontReset (optional)_**

 Don't send a soft reset command if board is streaming.
 (Default `false`) If `true`, no `stop` command or `softReset` command will be sent over the serial port.
-Further if a `sample` is emitted within 2 seconds, the global variable `streaming` will be set to `true`.
-This is useful for connecting to the board without changing the state it is currently in.
-I.e. stopping a long SD write.
+The software will wait 500 ms for a sample to detect if the board is presently streaming or not.
+This is useful for connecting to the board without changing the state it is currently in, i.e. stopping a long SD write.

 **_Returns_** a promise, fulfilled by a successful serial connection to the board.